 Results will vary from person to person, but Posina has some good news.
 "Usually, significant results are seen after even one treatment, but depending on the desired results, some may need several treatments and can be repeated in 6 to 12 months."

 Potential Side Effects

 With any cosmetic procedure, there are potential side effects.
 For this procedure in particular, if you have cold sores or smoke, you will want to take special care.
 "Tell your doctor if you get cold sores on the face," King advises.
 "Laser resurfacing can trigger outbreaks, so they will give you an antiviral medication to take before and after the procedure.
 If you smoke, you should stop at least two weeks before the procedure to improve healing.
-You may also be instructed to stop medications or supplements that can increase bleeding, like aspirin, ibuprofen, and vitamin E."
+You may also be instructed to stop taking medications or supplements that can increase bleeding, like aspirin, ibuprofen, and vitamin E."